 John: Absolutely.
 Technology itself is not usually the biggest barrier to adoption.
 It’s all the other factors around it.
 So, if I’m going into a school and I’m giving advice around a child and what technology might be useful for them, I have to take those factors into account.
 Can it get charged?
 What’s the arrangements for looking after it?
 For printing work off?
 For creating resources?
 That’s the expense that schools don’t really think about.

-Dale: I know, buying one piece of software might be one price, might be £150, but the actual cost of training, even if you can get free training, is time!
+Dale: I know, buying one piece of software might be one price, might be £150, but actually the cost of training, even if you can get free training, it’s time!

 John: And it is a hidden cost that people don’t think about.
 Sometimes a free app might seem amazing, but actually if that free app is a little bit annoying to use and everything takes you twice as long as using a piece of software you could have paid £50 for, that piece of software which you paid £50 for is actually much better value for money.

-Carol: Well I think, although the theme of this is “low cost, no cost”, both John and I realize that there are instances where you have to pay for specialist resources – whether that be software or technology.
-And they tend to be, luckily now, fewer and fewer times that we have to go there, but there are established and good companies who have a spent a long time, years in fact, supporting this field of access to technology and they’ve produced products that are gold standard.
-And it’s not wrong to be buying some of these resources, it’s absolutely not wrong.
-So if I took for example Clicker by Crick Software, it is a specialist bit of software, but I can absolutely say that if you invested and put it right across the school network, you would find it was supporting lots and lots of students that maybe you hadn’t even considered… students that hadn’t necessarily gone down the IEP route but it still really improves their access to learning.
+Carol: Well I think, although the theme of this is “low cost, no cost”, both John and I realise that there are instances where you have to pay for specialist resources.
+Whether that be software or technology.
+And they tend to be, luckily now, fewer and fewer times that we have to go there but there are established and good companies who have a spent a long time, for years in fact, supporting this field of access to technology and they’ve produced products that are gold standard.
+And… it’s not wrong to be buying some of these resources, it’s absolutely not wrong… So if I took for example Clicker by Crick Software, it is a specialist bit of software, but I can absolutely say that if you invested and put it right across the school network, you would find it was supporting lots and lots of students that maybe you hadn’t even considered... students that hadn’t necessarily gone down the IEP route but it still really improves their access to learning.

 Some of the specialist software or resources, you do have to pay for.
 If somebody needs eye gaze for example, at the moment you need specialist equipment.
 And of course, you buy that from somebody who has put all the research and development into it.